FreedomBen/breakout71/Readme.md

 There's also an easy mode for kids (slower ball) and a color-blind mode (no color related game mechanics).

 ## Doing
 - publish on Fdroid

-- Delay the sound context stop by a few ms
+## Perk ideas
+- wrap left / right
+- n% of the broken bricks respawn when the ball touches the puck
+- bricks take twice as many hits but drop 50% more coins
+- wind (puck positions adds force to coins and balls)
+- balls repulse coins
+- n% of coins missed respawn at the top
+- lightning : missing triggers and explosive lighting strike around ball path
+- coins repulse coins (could get really laggy)
+- balls repulse coins
+- balls attract coins
+- twice as many coins after a wall bounce, twice as little otherwise ?
+- fusion reactor (gather coins in one spot to triple their value)
+- missing makes you loose all score of level, but otherwise multiplier goes up after each breaking
+- soft reset, cut combo in half instead of zero
+- missile goes when you catch coin
+- missile goes when you break a brick
+- puck bounce +1 combo, hit nothing resets
+- multiple hits on the same brick (show remaining resistance as number)
+- bricks attract ball
+- replay last level (remove score, restores lives if any, and rebuild )
+- accelerometer controls coins and balls
+- bricks attract coins
+- breaking bricks stains neighbours
+- extra kick after bouncing on puck
+- transparent coins
+- coins of different colors repulse
+- bricks follow game of life pattern with one update every second
+- 2x coins when ball goes downward / upward, half that amount otherwise ?

-## Todo
+## Engine ideas

-- 2 x "slower balls" is too slow on the first levels
 - show total score on end screen (score added to total)
 - show stats on end screen compared to other runs
 - handle back bouton in menu
-- more levels : famous simple games, letters, fruits, animals
-- icons for upgrades and level
-- remind users of what they have already picked.
-Maybe show all upgrades, disabled except the offered ones ?

-## Other ideas

-- perk : wrap left / right
-- perk : n% of the broken bricks respawn when the ball touches the puck
-- perk : bricks take twice as many hits but drop 50% more coins
-- perk : wind (puck positions adds force to coins and balls)
-- perk : balls repulse coins
-- perk : n% of coins missed respawn at the top
-- perk : lightning : missing triggers and explosive lighting strike around ball path
-- perk : coins repulse coins (could get really laggy)
-- perk : balls repulse coins
-- perk : balls attract coins
-- perk : twice as many coins after a wall bounce, twice as little otherwise ?
-- perk : fusion reactor (gather coins in one spot to triple their value)
-- perk : missing makes you loose all score of level, but otherwise multiplier goes up after each breaking
-- Make a small mp4 of game which can be shown on gameover and shared. https://developer.mozilla.org/en-US/docs/Web/API/MediaRecorder
+- Make a small mp4/gif of game which can be shown on gameover and shared. https://developer.mozilla.org/en-US/docs/Web/API/MediaRecorder
-- perk : soft reset, cut combo in half instead of zero
-- perk : missile goes when you catch coin
-- perk : missile goes when you break a brick
-- when game resumes near bottom, be unvulnerable for .5s ? , once per level
-- accelerometer controls coins and balls
 - mouvement relatif du puck
 - balls should collide with each other
-- randomize coins gravity a bit, to make fall more appealing
+- when game resumes near bottom, be unvulnerable for .5s ? , once per level
 - apply global curve / brightness to canvas when things blow, or just always to make neon effect better
-- perk: bricks attract coins
-- perk : puck bounce +1 combo, hit nothing resets
 - manifest for PWA (android and apple)
-- publish on fdroid
-- nerf the hot start a bit
-- brick parts fly around with trailing effect ?
-- trailing white lines behind ball
-- some 3d ish effect ?
-- shrink brick at beaking time ?
-- perk : multiple hits on the same brick (show remaining resistance as number)
-- particle effect around ball when loosing some combo (looks bad)
-- Make bricks shadow the light ? using a "fill path" in screen mode, with a gradient background...would get very laggy, maybe just for the ball
+- lights shadows
 - keyboard support
-- perk : bricks attract ball
-- perk : replay last level (remove score, restores lives if any, and rebuild )
-- perk: breaking bricks stains neighbours
-- perk: extra kick after bouncing on puck
-- perk: transparent coins
-- perk: coins of different colors repulse
-- perk: bricks follow game of life pattern with one opdate every second ?
-- 2x coins when ball goes downward / upward, half that amount otherwise ?
-- engine: Offline mode web for iphone
+- Offline mode web for iphone
-- engine: webgl rendering (not with sdf though, that's super slow)
+- webgl rendering

+## Level ides

+- famous games
+- letters
+- fruits
+- animals

 ## Credits